My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 Thanks to these innovations, our content cost per piece dropped by a remarkable 45%, even as our total production surged from around 200 to over 1,200 articles.

-And the payoff was huge: by September 2023, we reached our ambitious goal of 500K monthly visits.
+And the payoff was huge.
+By September 2023, we reached our ambitious goal of 500K monthly visits.

 But just as we celebrated this success, the SEO landscape shifted dramatically beneath our feet.